-The Senator, located in Longwood, FL, died a stupid death.
-It turns out the arson was accidental, committed by a 26-year old woman who set fire to twigs and branches around the tree to better see the drugs she was taking.
+The Senator died a stupid death.
+It turns out the fire was accidental, started by a 26-year old woman who set fire to twigs and branches around the tree to better see the drugs she was taking.

-Once the tree caught on fire, she used her cell phone to take photos of it but did not bother to call the fire department or take any steps to end the devastation she started.
+Once the tree caught on fire, she used her cell phone to take photos of it.
+She did not bother to call the fire department or take any steps to end the devastation she started.
 Police were leisurely in arresting the meth head.
-Although they received a tip the day after the fire, the woman wasn’t arrested until February 28, more than a month later.
+Although they received a tip the day after the fire, they did not arrest her until February 28, more than a month later.

-How much does the judicial system value the worth of The Senator?
+How much did the judicial system value The Senator?
 Not much.
-Bail for the arsonist was a measly $5,950.
-The low bail amount unfortunately reflects how much Seminole County officials traditionally have respected the importance of The Senator and a nearby much younger bald cypress, the 2,000-year old Lady Liberty.
+Bail for the arsonist was only $5,950.
+The low bail amount reflects how much Seminole County officials traditionally have respected the importance of the nation’s largest bald cypress tree and its nearby companion, the 2,000-year old Lady Liberty.

-Their home, Big Tree Park, years ago turned into a notorious after-dark location where drug use and prostitution were common activities.
-Not only was Big Tree Park allowed to turn into a seedy nighttime spot, Seminole County officials never installed any lights or security cameras and nightly police patrols didn’t seem to be part of any cop’s beat.
-The only protection afforded The Senator was a metal fence around its base –and that worked great, didn’t it?
+The Senator and Lady Liberty’s home in Big Tree Park is not a desirable location.
+Years ago Big Tree Park turned into a notorious after-dark location where drug use and prostitution were common activities.
+Not only was Big Tree Park allowed to turn into a seedy nighttime spot, Seminole County officials never installed lights or security cameras.
+There was not a single nightly patrol car to make the rounds at Big Tree Park.

 Indifference by officials compounded by incompetence are the real culprits for killing The Senator.
-The towering tree had stood for 3,500 years and like other equally ancient monuments–the pyramids of Egypt, Stonehenge–it was expected always to remain.
+The towering tree had stood for 3,500 years.
+Like other equally ancient monuments–the pyramids of Egypt and Stonehenge–it was expected always to remain.

-It never seemed to occur to those in charge that living monuments might require more care and protection than stone ones.
-So, The Senator was disregarded and left on its own.
-That neglect is not only embarrassing, it’s unfathomable.
+It never seemed to occur to those in charge that living monuments require more care and protection than those made of rock.
+The Senator was disregarded and left on its own in a once pleasant county park that was allowed to go to ruin.
+That neglect is not only embarrassing, it is unfathomable.